 Annual Cash Incentive Compensation.
 Annual cash incentive compensation for each of our named executive officers is governed by our Senior Management Performance Award Plan, as amended (the "Performance Award Plan").
 The Performance Award Plan is administered by our Compensation Committee, which has the authority to make all discretionary determinations necessary or appropriate under the Performance Award Plan.
-The Performance Award Plan is governed by the Compensation Committee and is administered on a day-to-day basis by the Chief Executive Officer, Chief Financial Officer and the Senior Vice President of Human Resources.
+The Performance Award Plan is governed by the Compensation Committee and is administered on a day-to-day basis by the Chief Executive Officer and the Senior Vice President of Human Resources.

 In August of 2023, the Compensation Committee approved replacing the net income metric under the Performance Award Plan with the Adjusted EBITDA metric effective for the 2023 fiscal year in order to align our compensation practices more closely with those of our peers.
 Specifically, EBITDA is the most common profitability metric, particularly among peer companies with higher leverage levels.
-Additionally, several shareholders had indicated to us through our ongoing shareholder engagement efforts that they would prefer that we use EBITDA as a metric instead of net income as EBITDA as a profitability metric is a more accurate barometer for management's performance compared to net income which is subject to greater volatility and variability due to external factors not within the control of management and therefore not as reflective of management's performance.
-After multiple discussions in 2022 and 2023 with shareholders and at the Compensation Committee and Board level and after carefully evaluating such feedback, the Compensation Committee determined it was appropriate to make this change mid-year as opposed to waiting to implement the change in 2024.
-Being mindful of making this change to the metrics mid-year, the Compensation Committee determined to set the Adjusted EBITDA target based on the Adjusted EBITDA level underlying or supporting the previously established target for net income.
+Additionally, several shareholders had indicated to us through our ongoing shareholder engagement efforts that they would prefer that we use EBITDA as a metric instead of net income.
+The Compensation Committee determined it was important to make this change mid-year to be responsive to our discussions with shareholders as opposed to waiting to implement the change in 2024.
+Being mindful of making this change to the metrics mid-year, the Compensation Committee determined to set the Adjusted EBITDA target based on the same earnings level that it had previously established earlier in the year for net income.
 In determining the amount of annual incentive cash compensation to be awarded to our named executive officers, our Adjusted EBITDA is weighted 65% and our revenue is weighted 35% (which are the same percentage weights previously assigned to the net income and revenue metrics).
 The Compensation Committee did not make any other changes to the Performance Award Plan.